forestgrape/coronavirus/covid19.md

 ## Fatality Rate
 [in work]
 The death rate depends on many factors and varies considerably.

 ### Measure Method
-The death rate depends on how a Covid-19 infection is defined and diagnosed: E.g. not to all infection in the upper respiratory tract the body responds with antibodies or only antibodies of a specific type.
-On the other hand a lower respiratory tract infection may yield antibodies but be negative at a single PCR for the upper respiratory tract.
+The death rate depends on how a Covid-19 infection is [defined](#covid-19) and [diagnosed](#diagnosis).

 ### Estimates
 [in work]
 * John Ioannidis infers the death rate from seroprevalence data across the world.
 Results:
   * 0.27% is the median COVID-19 infection fatality rate   (0.23% if corrected for the number of antibody types tested (immunoglobin, IgG, IgM, IgA))
-  * 0.09% in locations with COVID-19 population mortality rates less than the global average (< 118 deaths/million)
+  * 0.09% infection-fatality-rate in locations with COVID-19 population-mortality-rates less than the global average (< 118 deaths/million)
-  * 0.20% in locations with 118–500 COVID-19 deaths/million people
+  * 0.20% infection-fatality-rate in locations with 118–500 COVID-19 deaths/million people
-  * 0.57% in locations with > 500 COVID-19 deaths/million people
+  * 0.57% infection-fatality-rate in locations with > 500 COVID-19 deaths/million people
-  * 0.05% corrected median for people younger than 70 years
+  * 0.05% infection-fatality-rate corrected median for people younger than 70 years